Seabird she flies ....

 ‘Yeah, Pappa Giuseppe pizzas with an egg cracked on top!’ she snarled.

 No politics, no issues of the day, or rational discussions around who they were and what they were doing standing there going at each other, toe to toe, incessantly, endlessly.
 Or why.
-At least this was the way Jeremy perceived it, for as long as he could remember.
+At least this was the way Jeremy saw it, for as long as he could remember.
 Sleep was not coming this night, so he jumped out of bed and headed toward the kitchen.

 ‘Can you please stop.
 I’m trying to get to sleep.
 It’s Christmas eve….’ he pleaded with his mum and dad.
 Startled, they stopped, and stared at him for a second.